 Your baby will probably need to be fed between eight and twelve times every day.
 It is important for your baby’s health, as he grows, to eat often.
 Usually, you will be able to tell when your baby is hungry.
 Watch for signs your baby makes like reaching or looking for your nipple or putting her hand in her mouth.
 Stay alert to these signals, and be ready to feed your baby when you see signs like these.

 It’s okay if breastfeeding doesn’t happen with the ease and beauty you pictured it would.
 Having the help and support you need is important, and you shouldn’t shy away from seeking support even before your baby is born.

 We currently have an outstanding team of six lactation consultants, and three more will be receiving certification next month.
 Making an appointment with a lactation consultant will allow you to talk through any concerns or questions you may have about breastfeeding with an expert who will be able to give you the resources and information you need.
-Crisp’s Women’s Center

 The monthly support group has a vision for mothers to feel comfortable nurturing their babies through breastfeeding exclusively by providing support as their infants grow.
 The goal is to provide quality lactation support through hands-on help and education and to promote continued support after discharge through weekly breastfeeding support groups.

 The support group will meet on the second Friday of each month from 1-3 at the Women’s Center OB suite 110 East 4th Avenue.
-You and your breastfeeding baby are welcome to join us for this month’s support group on April 13th
+You and your breastfeeding baby are welcome to join us for this month’s support group on April 13th!